hop931/tech-portfolio/docs/about.md

 Fun facts:

+1. I love food!
+1. I love to travel
+1. I have two dogs named Maui, and Kona.
+They are named after islands in Hawaii.

+[Insert pictures of fun facts here]

 You can start your "About" page with an elevator pitch, one or two sentences about you!
 The rest of this page page can